Training for supervisors

 If you are unable to book on a refresher workshop, because all available options are full, please contact MRC LID (by email: mrclid@lshtm.ac.uk) as soon as possible to indicate your interest and join a waiting list.

-FAQs for prospective supervisors
+2. EDI FAQs for prospective & current supervisors

 Mandatory EDI training